All the principals involved aren't talking about it; yet in many ways it's the only question worth…

 Sound Transit will have a line running from Capital Hill through the Montlake station and eventually to Northgate.

-.
+There are two links packed with information about the station and its impact on Washington athletics.
+The first one is a general Sound Transit link about the University of Washington Station.
+It can be found here.
 The second one is a very specific one laid out by the Washington Athletic Department detailing the construction of Sound Transit and the impact it will have on UW football and basketball fans, with particular regard to Tyee parking and their relocation.
 It can be found here.
 On the gohuskies site, donors will be able to get an accurate idea of who will be eligible for the remaining 800 spots in what will remain of the E-12 lot, as well as the E-15 lot, which typically hosts the majority of donor motorhomes.

 The E-11 and E-17 lots directly to the west of Husky Stadium will be eliminated, as well as a sizable portion of the E-12 lot to the south.
 In total, UW expects to lose about 600 parking spots initially, but will recover all but 100 of those spots by the time the project is completed in 2016.

 One point Lydum and Cohen did want to stress is that the current basketball parking arrangements would not be altered during the season.